RAJVEER42/agent-cli-scaler/README.md

 ### Prerequisites

 - Node.js 18+
-- An API key for one of: OpenAI, Anthropic (Claude), or Google Gemini
+- An API key for one of: OpenAI, Anthropic (Claude), Google Gemini , or Hugging Face

 ### Install